kabanero-io/guides/publish/working-with-pipelines/working-with-pipelines.md

       name: gitops-map
       namespace: kabanero
     data:
-      gitops-repo-enabled: <true or false>
+      gitops-repository-url: <can be specified here if common for all the pipelines in the cluster or in the event mediator for specific versions of the pipeline>
-      gitops-repo-url: <can be specified here if common for all the pipelines in the cluster or in the event mediator for specific versions of the pipeline>
+      gitops-repository-type: <github,gitlab,ghe>
       gitops-commit-user-name: <user_name_to_commit_using>
       gitops-commit-user-email: <user_email_to_commit_using>
     ```